 Let’s be frank.

-Your client doesn’t really care about any of that (for the most part, although there are some notable exceptions such as a brain surgeon and a rocket scientist – if you are thinking of working with one of them, you probably do want to check they are qualified).
+Your client doesn’t really care about any of that (for the most part, although there are some notable exceptions such as a brain surgeon and a rocket scientist – if you are thinking of working with one of them, you probably do want to check they are very well qualified).

 Also, don’t give a blow-by-blow account of every job you’ve ever had.